A New Lemoine-Type Circle Construction: Historical Background

 Toward the end of the 20th century, renewed interest in triangle geometry emerged, facilitated by advances in dynamic geometry software and the increasing availability of online discussion platforms focused on synthetic methods.
 One such forum, Hyacinthos, an online discussion group devoted to triangle geometry, fostered an environment for exploration and new discoveries.
 The group’s name honors Émile-Michel-Hyacinthe Lemoine, whose contributions laid the foundation for the field’s development.
 Among its many outcomes were the Third Lemoine Circle (Jean-Pierre Ehrmann, 2002)\cite{pierre, ehrmann} and the Q.T.
 Bui Circle (2006) \cite{bui}, both derived from and inspired by Lemoine’s original ideas.
 In parallel, Clark Kimberling’s Encyclopedia of Triangle Centers \cite{kimberling} systematized tens of thousands of triangle centers and related objects.

-This paper continues Lemoine’s legacy.
-We present the construction of a new Lemoine-type Circle, providing the synthetic proof of its properties, followed by a converse theorem and a comparative analysis of its relation to known Lemoine circles, exploring their arrangement along the Brocard axis \cite{brocardaxis}.
+This paper continues Lemoine's legacy.
+We present a new Lemoine-type construction, provide synthetic proofs of its properties, establish a converse theorem, and compare the resulting circle with known Lemoine circles by examining their arrangement along the Brocard axis \cite{brocardaxis}.

+We note that the circle considered here coincides with the Dao-symmedial circle, whose center is $X(5092)$ \cite{kimberling}.
+Consequently, for a triangle in general position, combining the two constructions yields a new configuration of twelve distinct concyclic points and reveals a connection between two otherwise different geometric constructions.
+This identification can be verified by a direct but lengthy computation, which we omit.